JNOSQL/jnosql-book/en/part2/chapter2_4_1.md

 ##### **DocumentCollectionManagerAsync**

-The `DocumentCollectionManagerAsync` is the class that manages the persistence on the asynchronous way to document collection.
+The `DocumentCollectionManagerAsync` is the class that manages the persistence on an asynchronous way to document collection.

 ```java
         DocumentEntity entity = DocumentEntity.of("collection");